merrcury/100-Days-Of-Code/docs/README.md

 **Today's Progress** : I played around with firebase cli and security updates of my app.
 I am also exploring GitHub more extensively.

 **Thoughts** : There are some wonderful github features which I was unaware of.

+## Day 26 : January 31, 2020

+**Today's Progress** : Travelled almost 300+ Kilometers to reach my destination and work place for next couple of days.
+Tomorrow is hackathon and I did C# today.

+**Thoughts** : Every Hackathon is a new experience.